Best Languages for Voice Typing: Accuracy Rankings

 What's the best language to learn for voice typing if I'm multilingual?

-If you're multilingual, prioritize languages you're fluent in rather than choosing by accuracy rankings.
-However, if choosing between equally-skilled languages, English (96.8%) and Spanish (96.2%) offer the best accuracy.
-Romance language speakers can leverage cross-lingual training benefits - proficiency in Spanish helps with French, Italian, and Portuguese voice typing.
+Prioritize languages you're fluent in rather than choosing by performance rankings.
+If choosing between equally-skilled languages, English and Spanish offer the strongest platform support.
+Romance language speakers can also benefit from cross-lingual training — proficiency in Spanish helps with French, Italian, and Portuguese voice typing.

 Try Voice Typing in Your Language